 Spaces that showcase beauty and creativity

 The Walter E. Washington Convention Center is home to the best kept secret in the nation’s capital — “Art at the Center,” free curator-led public art tours.
-The diverse $4 million art collection is the largest in any convention center and the largest public art collection in the District outside of a museum with more than 130 works of art.
+The diverse $4 million art collection is the largest in any convention center and one of the largest public art collection in the District outside of a museum with more than 130 works of art.
 With works of art by both local and international artists, the collection of site-specific sculpture, painting and photography brings a sense of human scale to the Convention Center.

 Art at the Center - Free Public Art Tours